lightbits/lightbits.github.io/euler2/euler2.markdown

 <p style="color:#999;">(I wrote `cx` and `sx` instead of `cos(x)` and `sin(x)` and so on, for easier reading)</p>

-For small angles, `cos(x) = 1` and `sin(x) = x`.
-So within reasonable approximation, the above is equal to this:
+This looks like a mess, but a trig fact says that for small angles `cos(x) = 1` and `sin(x) = x`,  so we could say that the above is kinda equal to this:

     |  1      x*y - z    x*z + y |
     |  z    x*y*z + 1    y*z - x |
     | -y            x          1 |

-Moreover, the product of two small numbers becomes "small" compared to any one of them alone, so if we allow ourselves to ignore those products we get this fellow:
+And if we multiply two small numbers together, the product becomes *really* small compared to any one of them alone, so if we allow ourselves to ignore products of two (or three) numbers, we get this:

     |  1   -z    y |
     |  z    1   -x |